FCBGP/fcbgp-protocol/draft-sidrops-wang-fcbgp-protocol.md

 2. Full path validation.
 All AS hops in the AS-Path attribute from the source AS to the current AS have successfully passed FC validation.

 3. Partial path validation.
 There is a contiguous AS subsequence in the AS-Path attribute starting from the source AS.
 All AS hops in the subsequence have successfully passed FC validation.
 However, there is at least one AS between the last AS in the subsequence and the current AS that is missing or fails the FC validation.
 We denote the number of ASes included in the subsequence as N, and the total number of ASes from the source AS to the current AS as M. At this time, N and M need to meet the following requirements: if N = 1, then M <= 4; if N > 1, then M <= N + 3.
-Under these conditions, the route path can still be guaranteed to be safe from hijacking.
+Under these conditions, the route path can still be guaranteed safe from hijacking.
 For detailed analysis, see xxx.

 4. Shorter AS-Path.
 The current AS selects the route with the shorter AS_PATH.